 Bachelor of Science in Zoology

-Students must choose one or more of the following transcriptable concentrations:
+Students complete their major coursework by choosing one or more of the following transcriptable concentrations:

 Bachelor of Science in Environmental Biology-Zoology

 The courses in this major are a mixture of basic science courses, designed to introduce students to the concepts of environmental biology, and applied courses, where those concepts are used to unravel problems associated with the natural environment.
 The focus of the program is on animal-related aspects of environmental biology.
 The courses in the program emphasize ecology, systematics, and environmental science.

 The curriculum for the Integrative Biology major combines fundamental knowledge in all major sub-disciplines of biology including biochemistry, cellular biology, morphology, physiology, microbiology, ecology, and evolution.
 Students supplement their knowledge and skills through laboratory experiences and experiential learning opportunities including internships, independent research, field courses, and study abroad.
 The curriculum further stresses the development of scientific problem solving, critical thinking and communication skills of the type needed for success in applied biology or biological research.
 Graduates are thus well-prepared for complex 21st-century problems that require the integration of knowledge that spans from molecules to ecosystems.